BEHIND THE WHEEL: BMW 528i M

 SUNDAY NOVEMBER 9, 2014

-A 2012 528i from BMW has dipped close to a very interesting 250 grand which begs for my curiosity.
-The 2-litre engine costs a fifth to tax and most importantly faster than the 3-litre it replaces.
+A 2012 528i from BMW has dipped close to a very interesting 250 thousand which begs for my curiosity.
+The 2-litre engine costs a fifth to tax and is impressive for being faster than the 3-litre it replaces.
 The first venue I went excavating was BMW's premium selection.
-There were quite a bunch to choose from pre-face lifted to 2014 registered ones that's equipped with adaptive LED headlamps, Harman Kardon sound system, new alloys and steering wheel.
+There were quite a bunch to choose from pre-face lifted to 2014 registered ones that's equipped with adaptive LED headlamps, Harman Kardon sound system, new alloys and new steering wheel.
 Prices are down from 420 to 370 which isn't bad at all.

 Too large for its own good